clarkfitzg/phd_research/admin/plan.md

 Research goals:
 - How cheaply can we do some data processing task?
 Make it real with Amazon.

-This could even be done dynamically using numerical optimization- check programmatically if prices drop below a certain level and then run it.
+This could even be done with numerical optimization- check programmatically if prices drop below a certain level and then run it.
 See what it's like for data stored in Simple Storage Service (S3) or Elastic Block Storage (EBS).
 Elastic map reduce (EMR) with S3.

 Compare performance among Azure, Google.